Fact Check-U.S. public assistance recipients can receive tax refunds in some cases

 There are situations, however, where individuals who did not work during the year are still eligible for a refund.
 According to Turbo Tax, a refundable credit “allow(s) you to get a refund even if you don’t have a tax liability so if you are not working and don’t owe any taxes you could still receive a credit on your taxes which translates into a tax refund, but you have to file to get the credits.”

 The Internal Revenue (IRS) website says that the Earned Income Tax Credit (EITC) is a tax credit designed to support lower income earners.
 Qualifying for the tax credit is said to reduce tax liability and possibly increase the tax refund you receive.
-An IRS video on how the EITC works can be seen here .
-Information on refundable tax credits that yield refunds can be viewed on Investopedia.com here .
+Information on refundable tax credits that yield refunds can be viewed on Investopedia.com.

 In an email to Reuters, Elaine Maag said that “almost all people who receive TANF also work at some point during the year.
 In an average month, about half of people who receive TANF live in a household with at least one worker.”
 A tax refund is generated from work done just like anyone else, said Maag.